sguo1129/https-github.com-USGS-EROS-espa-surface-reflectance/not-validated-prototype-lasrc/README.md

   3. Verified the code supports Albers for CONUS, Hawaii, and Alaska.
   4. Verified the code support the new 4-character product type collection filenames.
+  5. Fixed a bug in the per-pixel interpolation of the auxiliary input data.
+     The pixel location in the CMG-level auxiliary products should not be rounded when going from Landsat pixel to CMG pixel.
+The interpolation of the auxiliary values is based on the pixel value being truncated versus rounded.